St Joseph’s provides a comprehensive vascular service including the diagnosis, management, and treatment of venous and arterial disease.

-Vascular disease is caused by a build-up of fatty deposits in the arteries which restrict blood supply.
-It can affect any organ in the body but usually affects the brain, heart or legs.
+Peripheral arterial disease (PAD) is caused by a build-up of fatty deposits in the arteries which restrict blood supply.
+It can affect any organ in the body but usually affects the legs.

 Our eminent consultants are dedicated to delivering personalised care within the first-class environment for which the hospital is renowned.

 Vascular surgeons also see and treat patients with varicose veins.
-Varicose veins are superficial veins of the legs, which are swollen, tortuous and visible.
-Varicose veins are very common and vary in size from 0.5cm to the size of a grape.
+Varicose veins are superficial veins of the legs, which have become swollen, tortuous, and visible.
+Varicose veins are very common and vary in size.

 Come and talk to an expert who will provide a full diagnosis and treatment plan personal to you.